Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Locality and Approximation Error

 We point out that the locality of graph filter $\bfF_h=p_m(\bfL)$ is consistent with the locality of traditional wavelet analysis.
-In the traditional case, if a filter function of an orthonormal wavelet basis is a polynomial of the Fourier basis functions $e^{-i\omega}$:
+In the traditional case, if a filter function of an orthonormal wavelet basis is a polynomial in the Fourier basis function $e^{-i\omega}$:

 then the support of the scaling funtion $\phi$ and the wavelet function $\psi$ are respectively $\supp\phi\subset[0, m]$ and $\supp\psi\subset [1-m,m]$, and the Mallat's decomposition based on this wavelet basis is \cite{daubechies1992ten}: